-By choosing to support the University through a planned gift, you become a member of the Waldemere Society.
-If you already have UB in your will or are considering it, please let us know by filling out the form below.
+By choosing to support the University through a planned gift, you automatically become a member of the Waldemere Society, unlocking benefits and distinct recognition.

 By remembering UB in your will, you may be able to secure a charitable estate tax deduction for the value of the gift.
 A bequest can include a specific amount or property or can be a percentage of the overall value of the estate.
 Best of all, you will know your generosity will benefit UB for years to come and leave a lasting legacy.